VirgilSecurity/chat-back4app-android/README.md

   - Check out the “clean-chat” branch
 ![Chat](img/checkout_clean_chat_arr.jpg)

-### 2) Set up the App with the Credentials from your Back4App App’s Dashboard:
+### 2) Set up the App with the Credentials from your new Back4App App’s Dashboard:
   - Open “Dashboard” of your app -> “App Settings” -> “Security & Keys”:
   ![Back4app credentials](img/back4app_dashboard.png)
   - Return to your  `/app/src/main/res/values/strings.xml` file in the project and paste your “App Id” into “back4app_app_id” and “Client Key” into “back4app_client_key”.